PrathameshDhande22/Bloogo-App/README.md

 A Bloogo will be made using react js as frontend and FastAPI as backend, and Storing data in a MongoDB ulimately also known as FARM Stack APP.

-# Bloogo is Now on Final Stage of Development !
+# Bloogo is Now on Final Stage of Development

-# Stay Tuned For Exploring....
+# Stay Tuned For Exploring

 **Under Development**

 ![under](https://media.giphy.com/media/EIiJp9cQ3GeEU/giphy.gif)

-## Used Technologies and Products :
+## Used Technologies and Products

 1. [Brevo](https://developers.brevo.com/) SMTP Mail Sender for verification of Email implemented in API.
 2. [logo.com](https://app.logo.com/) for Creating the Bloogo logo.